 (f) Department approval shall not be required prior to initiating construction, renovations, or structural alterations, however an applicant or licensee who proceeds prior to receiving approval shall do so at their own risk.

-(g) The SRHCF shall comply with all applicable state laws, rules, and local ordinances when undertaking construction or rehabilitation
+(g) The SRHCF shall comply with all applicable state laws, rules, and local ordinances when undertaking construction or rehabilitation.

-(h) A licensee or applicant undertaking construction or rehabilitation of a building shall comply with the following:
+(h) A licensee or applicant undertaking construction, repairs, renovations, rehabilitation or modifications of a building shall comply with appropriate chapters and sections of all adopted state fire codes and state building code.

-(1) Saf-C 6000 and the state fire code under RSA 153:1, VI-a, including but not limited to, NFPA 1 and NFPA 101, and as amended in Saf-FMO 300 , by the state fire marshal with the board of fire control and ratified by the general court pursuant to RSA 153:5;

-(2) The state building code as defined in RSA 155-A:1, IV, as amended by the building code review board pursuant to RSA 155-A:10, V; and

-(3) The Facility Guidelines Institutes (FGI) “Guidelines for Design and Construction of Residential Health, Care, and Support Facilities”, (2018 edition), available as noted in Appendix A.

 (i) All SRHCFs newly constructed or rehabilitated after the 2022 effective date of these rules shall comply with the FGI “Guidelines for Design and Construction of Residential Health, Care, and Support Facilities” (2018 edition), as applicable, as available as noted in Appendix A.